rjojjr/PiCenter/README.md

 The application uses MySQL and Spring CRUD repositories to persist data.

 The source for the Raspberry Pi application and be found [here](https://github.com/rjojjr/pitemp)

+The scheduled backup service can be found [here](https://github.com/rjojjr/PiCenterBackup)

 Please feel free to contribute features pertaining to your own smart home incorporation.